-- 1) Hotel accommodations that are clean safe and as centrally located as possible.
+- 1) Secure hotel accommodations that are clean, safe and in close proximity.
 In addition, the hotel should have a restaurant, or a full breakfast bar, for the team's morning meal and a place to meet and review notes at the end of each day.
 The external team lead should be provided with the reservation details at least two weeks in advance. - 2) Lunch on site.
-For efficiency, the lunch should be on-site and appropriate for a working lunch. - 3) The visiting team will need a suitable workroom, to review exhibits, take breaks, conduct interviews, and hold team meetings.
+For efficiency, the lunch should be on-site and appropriate for a working lunch. - 3) The visiting team will need a suitable workroom to review exhibits, supporting documentation, take breaks, conduct interviews, and hold team meetings.
 The workroom should be centrally located, large enough to accommodate the team including tables, secure for personal items, (laptops etc.), and not used by faculty or staff during the process.
 Access codes for the institution's internet system will be needed so that documents and reports can be updated in real time.